-Tips for defining learning outcomes during periods of mobility
+To describe learning outcomes in Transnational Mobility:

-- When you start to define the Learning Outcomes keep in mind the requirements and the flexibilities of the qualifications in your home country. - If there is more flexibility, consider enriching the learner's studies with learning outcomes that he/she cannot achieve in the home country.

-• If the qualification structure does not allow this, choose the unit/part of unit of the qualification which provides the most added value when it is undertaken abroad.
-Remember to be in close contact with your partner institution in the hosting country as soon as possible.
-Without their feedback, you might plan learning outcomes that are not feasible in the learning environment that they provide.
-This helps to avoid false expectations and disappointments.

-• Keep it simple.
+- When you start to define the learning outcomes keep in mind the requirements and the flexibilities of the qualifications in your home country. - If there is more flexibility, consider enriching the learner's studies with learning outcomes that he/she cannot achieve in the home country. - If the qualification structure does not allow this, choose the unit/part of unit of the qualification which provides the most added value when it is undertaken abroad. - Remember to be in close contact with your partner institution in the hosting country as soon as possible.
+Without their feedback, you might not plan learning outcomes that are not feasible in the learning environment that they provide.
+This helps to avoid false expectations and disappointments. - Keep it simple.
 When describing learning outcomes, try to use language that is related to the work processes or tasks from the occupational field.
-This is particularly important when communicating with companies about the work placements.

-• Involve the learner in defining the learning outcomes.
+This is particularly important when communicating with companies about the work placements. - Involve the learner in defining the learning outcomes.
 This motivates the learner and encourages them to be more involved in preparing for their time abroad.
-It also makes it easier for the learner to see mobility as an integrated part of their studies, to see the benefits and impact of studying abroad, and to set personal goals.

-• The home institution must clearly have identified how the learning outcomes can be transferred and recognised.
+It also makes it easier for the learner to see mobility as an integrated part of their studies, to see the benefits and impact of studying abroad, and to set personal goals. - The sending institution must clearly specify how the learning outcomes can be transferred and recognized.

-• It must feasible for learners to achieve the learning outcomes abroad (for example, taking into account learners' already acquired knowledge, skills and competence, the duration of the mobility and the learning opportunities in the host institution, make it possible to achieve the defined learning outcomes).

-• It is feasible to assess the defined learning outcomes abroad (for example, taking into account learners' foreign language skills, some learning outcomes may be easier to assess abroad than others).
+It should be possible to assemble learning outcomes defined abroad (for example, it may be easier for some learners to evaluate some learning outcomes abroad, taking into account foreign language skills.

-Note: When using ECVET, qualifications and units of learning outcomes should be described using ECVET points.
-ECVET points provide additional information about qualifications and units of learning outcomes.
-They describe the size of the qualification as well as the relative weight of the units with regard to the overall qualification.

-In the context of transnational mobility of learners, ECVET points give learners information about how the unit(s) of learning outcomes that they will achieve abroad relate(s) to the qualification they are preparing.
-They also make the achievement of a unit 'visible' because when the learning outcomes are validated and recognised the ECVET points are registered in a learner's transcript of record.

-4.1.5.
+Note: The European Commission recommends expressing Achieved Learning Outcomes with ECVET Points when using ECVET Tools.
+However, many experiences achieved during the implementation phase; if the vocational education system in your country does not use a credit system based on ECVET points, it is not practical to express it with ECVET points in practice.

+ECVET Points may be defined by associating with the duration of the Learning Outcome or by the relative weight of the Learning Outcome in the vocational qualification.
+(It is important to note that learning outcomes can be given more points than others, regardless of their duration.)

+Extremely detailed or narrowly defined learning outcomes are only for functional performance.
+There is a risk of constraining the learning process and it is far from supporting a student-centred approach.
+Student-centred approaches require autonomy for teachers and education providers to define learning programs as they see fit.

+On the other hand, learning outcomes must be clear and net.
+Otherwise, the prepared curriculum will not be as comprehensible as to be able to achieve all of the teaching objectives.

+A balanced approach to learning outcomes must combine both the didactic and the regulative perspective, encompassing the vision of the broad outcomes together with a detailed set of descriptions of knowledge, skills and attitudes to be achieved and demonstrated through assessment.

+4.1.6.
 Discussing and agreeing the assessment methods